 Troubleshooting Scheduled Posts

-If your scheduled post did not publish when the scheduled time arrived, check the following:
+If your scheduled post failed to publish when the scheduled time arrived, check the following:

 - Is your timezone set correctly in your Settings > General section?

-- Check the Post Status.
-Have you saved your post as a “Draft” instead of scheduling it?
+- Check your Post Status.
+Did you save your post as a Draft instead of scheduling it?

-Automating Post Scheduling With WordPress Plugins
+Automate Post Scheduling With WordPress Plugins

 Queuing Posts For Publishing